Bryukh/bryukh.github.com/_tabs/about.md

 order: 4
 ---

-My name is Valentin Briukhanov and I'm a game director/developer/designer and software engineer.
+Hi, I’m Valentin Briukhanov — a game developer, designer, and software engineer who loves blending technology, storytelling, and learning through play.

-Game Development Leader with over 10 years in game development and over 20 years of experience in software development and IT.

-As a key developer at CodeCombat, I’ve crafted engaging, educational games that teach coding to a global audience, impacting over 10,000 students and educators.

-My portfolio includes CodeCombat Worlds, an MMORPG for learning, and AILeague, a coding esport experience, both designed to inspire and equip learners through immersive gameplay.
-With expertise in Roblox development and a proven ability to enhance code maintainability—such as migrating legacy codebases from CoffeeScript to JavaScript.
-In CheckIO I've created hundreds of coding challenges for learners to solve and improve their skills.

-I bring strong skills in game design, multiplayer coding challenges, and full-stack development.

-I am passionate about game development, educational games, software engineering, using AI for game development and education.
+With over a decade in game development and two decades in software engineering, I’ve been crafting games that teach, challenge, and inspire.
+From designing engaging coding challenges at CheckiO to leading development at CodeCombat, my work focuses on turning education into an interactive experience.
+Whether it's building an MMORPG to teach coding, designing game-based learning mechanics, or experimenting with how games can enhance skill-building, I thrive at the intersection of gameplay, problem-solving, and innovation.

+I write about game development, game-based learning, and the craft of designing engaging experiences—whether it’s breaking down mechanics, exploring how games can teach, or sharing lessons learned from real projects.
+My blog is a mix of deep dives, experiments, and practical insights from years of working on educational games and interactive learning.

+If you’re into game dev, game-based learning, or how games can make education more engaging, stick around—I’m always exploring new ideas, sharing insights, and discussing what makes games a powerful tool for learning.

 # Follow me on: